 Responsible Interaction with Elephants in Thailand

-What you immediately notice here is that there is no hitting, shouting, or the use of tools from which inflict pain to force action; the park does not have forced breeding or the use of chains (something I have seen all too often at other parks); there are also no shows, no rides, and no gimmicks like elephant painting.
+What you immediately notice here is that there is no hitting, shouting, or the use of tools from which inflict pain to force action.
+The park does not have forced breeding or the use of chains (something I have seen all too often at other parks).
+There are also no shows, no rides, and no gimmicks like elephant painting.
 Instead, all that radiates from the elephants and everyone that works here is love, trust and positive reinforcement.

 Elephant Feeding Time

-Getting so close to the elephants takes a bit of getting used to, but once you get the hang of it, it’s an incredibly humbling experience to have such close interaction with them for such a long period of time.
+Getting so close to the elephants takes a bit of getting used to, but once you get the hang of it, it’s an incredibly humbling experience to have such close interaction with them for such a long time.

 Elephant Bathing Time

-Do you really think an elephant loves shooting water at you through its trunk while you jump around on its back while the mahout continues to hit it throughout the ‘performance’?
+Do you think an elephant loves shooting water at you through its trunk while you jump around on its back while the mahout continues to hit it throughout the ‘performance’?
 Hell no!
 You certainly won’t be seeing that here – not even the caretakers climb on the animals!

 As you walk down to the river, you are given a plastic bucket for what is one of the most fun parts of the day – bath time!
 Everyone, including the caretaker, swoops up bucket after bucket of water and throws it over the elephant as it leisurely enjoys being cooled down in the baking northern Thailand heat.
-You know you’ve done a good job when the elephant trunk-hugs its caretaker in delight.
+You know you’ve done an excellent job when the elephant trunk-hugs its caretaker in delight.

 Why You Shouldn’t Ride Elephants in Thailand

-Elephant Nature Park promotes a core education and awareness programme that is helping to overcome about a huge problem that exists with tourists riding elephants in Thailand.
+Elephant Nature Park promotes a core education and awareness programme that is helping to overcome a huge problem that exists with tourists riding elephants in Thailand.